 LibSearch provides simple, one-stop searching for books, e-books, videos, articles, exam papers and more.

 If you are looking for books, e-books, DVDs and journals, use Library Catalogue.
 If it is journal articles that you want, use Databases+, which searches the library catalogue and articles from selected publishers and open access repositories.
-Exam papers and TP Archives can be accessed from LibSearch as well, but signing in is required before you start searching for Exam Papers and TP Archives.
+Students can access Exam Papers and TP Archives on campus only.
+Staff have off-campus access via Staff VPN.
+Sign in is required before you start searching for Exam Papers and TP Archives.

 Use Library Catalogue to find books, e-books, DVDs, journal titles, and more.
 It does not include articles from databases.